exhuma/python-course-basic/slides/index.rst

 * :py:class:`set` can be used to convert any iterable to a set (dropping duplicates).
 * Useful methods like :py:meth:`set.union`, :py:meth:`set.intersection`, …
+* If a value is already in the set, adding it again will have no effect.
 * Values must be hashable